turinglabsorg/ipdb/README.md

 ## What about blockchain?

-As you may noticed at the very beginning of the test there's this row:
+As you may noticed at the very beginning of the test there's this piece of code:

 ```
-Created new DB identifier: 0x2DFdA093a7FD8c32B73A41c65F1e256d1439a225
+const provider = new ipdb.ethers.providers.JsonRpcProvider("https://goerli.infura.io/v3/" + process.env.INFURA_PROJECT_ID);
+ipdb.wallet = new ipdb.ethers.Wallet(process.env.OWNER_KEY).connect(provider)
 ```

-This means the database created a new EthersJS Wallet (awailable at `ipdb.wallet`) which can be used later to store the information inside the blockchain.
-For a production purpose should be better if you provide the address from the external and use the library only to handle database stuff.
+This means the database you must create a wallet or use a key you've in your `.env` file to instantiate the database.
+Otherwise it will not be able to store or retrieve databases.

+## Functions
+Main examples can be read inside `tests` folder, anyway there's a recap of all functions:
+### create(name)
+This function will create a new local instance of a database called `name`, this returns an `id` and the `db` itself which can be read or populated.

+### retrieve(name)
+This function will retrieve latest version of database from blockchain in form of CID and will create a local copy on your machine, so you can interact with it very fast.

+### put(id, content)
+This function will put specified `content` inside database provided by `id` parameter.
+The `id` database must exists inside the machine because was created or retrieved before.

+### stats(id)
+This function will return the informations about the database.

+### store(id)
+This function will store specified database's CID into the blockchain.
+At the moment the only support blockchain is Goerli, so make sure you have some funds to store the database or the transaction will fail.
 ## TODO list

+- [x] Switch to CID v1
+- [x] Add tests to contract folder
+- [x] Add a .env file to select the contract and add pinning services token
 - [ ] Add a web3.storage and nft.storage pinning system
-- [ ] Switch to CID v1
-- [ ] Add tests to contract folder
+- [ ] Write dynamic NFT use case
-- [ ] Add a .env file to select the contract and add pinning services token